By SonarSource – GNU LGPL 3 –

 Unsupported major.minor version

-Upgrade the version of Java being used for analysis.
+Upgrade the version of Java being used for analysis or use one of the native package (that embed its own Java runtime).
 SonarQube 5.6+ requires Java 8.

 Property missing: 'sonar.cs.analyzer.projectOutPaths'.
 No protobuf files will be loaded for this project.